Mario Williams

-Mario Jerrel Williams (born January 31, 1985) is a former American football defensive end.
-He played college football for North Carolina State University, and was selected first overall by the Houston Texans in the 2006 NFL Draft.
-A four-time Pro Bowl selection, he has also played for the Buffalo Bills and Miami Dolphins.
+Mario Jerrel Williams (born January 31, 1985) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the NC State Wolfpack, and was selected first overall by the Houston Texans in the 2006 NFL draft.
+A four-time Pro Bowl selection, he also played for the Buffalo Bills and Miami Dolphins.

-Early years
+Early life

 Williams attended Richlands High School in Richlands, North Carolina, where he was a two-sport star in football and track.
 He recorded 87 tackles, 13 sacks, 22 tackles for loss, five forced fumbles, two fumble recoveries, and five blocked kicks as a senior.
-Also played running back as a senior because of injuries at that position, rushing for 590 yards and three touchdowns on 58 carries.
+He also played running back as a senior because of injuries at that position, rushing for 590 yards and three touchdowns on 58 carries.
 As a junior, he recorded over 100 tackles.
 He was selected to the 2002 North Carolina Shrine Bowl team where he notched four sacks.
 He was an Associated Press (AP) All-State selection in 2002.
 He was just one of three North Carolina High School players to be named to FoxSN's 2002 Countdown to Signing Day All-South team.
 His high school number (82) was retired.
 Williams also competed in track & field, and was a state qualifier in the shot put (top-throw of 52-5 or 16.05m).

 He was ranked No. 8 in SuperPrep's Elite 50 overall.
 He was considered the fifth-best defensive end in the country by BorderWars.com, while Rivals100.com ranked him ninth.

 College career

-Williams attended North Carolina State University, where he played for the NC State Wolfpack football team from 2003 to 2005.
-In only three seasons on the team he set the school’s all-time sack record, a record which stood until 2017 when it was broken by Bradley Chubb, a player in his fourth season with the team.
+Williams attended North Carolina State University, where he played for the NC State Wolfpack from 2003 to 2005.
+In only three seasons on the team he set the school's all-time sack record, a record which stood until 2017 when it was broken by Bradley Chubb, a player in his fourth season with the team.